Cloud Solutions Architect Jobs at Google with Visa Sponsorship

 Which visa types does Google sponsor for Cloud Solutions Architect roles?

-Google sponsors H-1B, H-1B1, and E-3 visas for Cloud Solutions Architect positions.
+Google sponsors H-1B, H-1B1 visa, and E-3 visas for Cloud Solutions Architect positions.
 H-1B applies to most nationalities.
 H-1B1 is available to Singapore and Chile nationals and bypasses the lottery.
 E-3 is exclusive to Australian citizens and also avoids the lottery, making it a faster path for eligible candidates targeting these roles at Google.

 What qualifications does Google expect for a Cloud Solutions Architect role?